copilot-emacs/copilot.el/readme.md

 Time in seconds to wait before starting completion (default to 0).
 Note Copilot itself has a ~100ms delay because of network communication.

-#### copilot-enable-predicates
+#### copilot-enable-predicates / copilot-disable-predicates
-A list of predicate functions with no argument to enable Copilot in `copilot-mode`.
-Copilot will be enabled only if all predicates return `t`.
+A list of predicate functions with no argument to enable/disable triggering Copilot in `copilot-mode`.

-#### copilot-disable-predicates
+#### copilot-enable-display-predicates / copilot-disable-display-predicates
-A list of predicate functions with no argument to disable Copilot in `copilot-mode`.
-Copilot will be disabled if any predicate returns `t`.
+A list of predicate functions with no argument to enable/disable showing Copilot's completions in `copilot-mode`.

 #### copilot-clear-overlay-ignore-commands
-A list of commands that will not clear the overlay.
+A list of commands that won't cause the overlay to be cleared.

+#### copilot-network-proxy

+Format: `'(:host "127.0.0.1" :port "7890" :username: "user" :password: "password")`, where `:username` and `:password` are optional.

 ## Known Issues